Is white bread bad?

 I’m most concerned about all the chemicals and toxins in standard white flour — the synthetic vitamins, bleach, alloxan, and pesticides.
 So, getting organic and unbleached flour solves most of those issues.
 Unbleached, organic flour is fairly widely available in many health food stores, but unenriched flour is a lot harder to come by.

-Thankfully, there are some great options for quality flours from the companies here at the Village Green Marketplace.
-One offers a flour that is made of einkorn wheat, a traditional, heirloom variety of wheat that is lower in gluten and hasn’t been hybridized the way modern wheat has.
-There is a type of einkorn flour available from them that is 80% white flour, and 20% whole grain, which is a great compromise, I think.
-Depending on what I’m baking, I opt for the einkorn flour, organic unenriched white flour, or sprouted whole grain flour.
+Thankfully, there are some great options for quality flours from several reputable companies.
+Oddly enough, the company where I get my essential oils from offers a flour that is made of einkorn wheat, a traditional, heirloom variety of wheat that is lower in gluten and hasn’t been hybridized the way modern wheat has.
+Depending on what I’m baking, I opt for einkorn flour from Young Living, organic unenriched white flour, or sprouted whole grain flour.
 They’re all good for different things.

 The only unbleached, unenriched organic flour I’ve found from mainstream stores is this kind available on Amazon and at some health food stores.